Phips04/Big-Ints-Cpp/README.md

 -An inheritance system
 </!>

+The new version for .NET has been released today, the c++ version will take over its structure

 This library provides seven different types (classes).
 Basic arithmetic functions are implemented (+; -; *; /).
 Additional functions included are a power function, logarithm and roots.